dgurns/speak-a-site/README.md

 # Speak a Site

-Speaking the web into existence using the LLMs.
+Speaking the web into existence using LLMs.

 Built with Remix, Web Audio API, and Cloudflare Workers AI.